-Although comparable statistics from WDI for Uzbekistan is lacking (fig. 6), national statistics suggests that the share of non-resource goods in exports increased to over 70% against less than 30% in 1990, before independence (Foreign Affairs Department of Uzbekistan, 2013).
+Although comparable statistics from WDI for Uzbekistan are lacking (fig. 6), national statistics suggests that the share of non-resource goods in exports increased to over 70% against less than 30% in 1990, before independence (Foreign Affairs Department of Uzbekistan, 2013).

 Uzbekistan became one of the few transition countries, where the share of industry increased in recent years (fig. 8).
-It also managed to upgrade of the structure of industrial output - the share of machinery and equipment and chemicals increased at the expense of light industry (table 2).
-Other post Soviet economies also experienced the decline of light industry together with the decline of machine building that created space for the expansion of fuel, energy, steel and non-ferrous metals.
+It also managed to upgrade the structure of industrial output-the share of machinery and equipment and chemicals increased at the expense of light industry (table 2).
+Other post-Soviet economies also experienced a decline of light industry, but also a decline (instead of expansion) of machine building, which created space for the expansion of fuel, energy, steel and non-ferrous metals.